AntonioFerreras/Digital-Earth/README.md

 ## Controls

-+ Drag with your left mouse button to rotate the camera.
++ Drag with your right mouse button to rotate the camera.
 + Press `W/A/S/D` to move the camera.
   + Press 'Q' to rotate the camera to Earth's surface
   + Press 'E' to reset camera rotation